-- We would like to study the river further and perhaps understand the reasons why the river may be polluted in order to address these issues. - We have communicated our findings on our school notice boards and on our social media - Local elections take place soon, so we plan to discuss our concerns of the health of our river with local representatives.
+We would like to study the river further and perhaps understand the reasons why the river may be polluted to address these issues.
+We plan to visit the river again this Spring to further our study.
+We plan to submit a report of our analyses to our local authority to highlight the issues we have discovered with the health of the river.